cynthialmy/tradera-poc/README.md

 ### 2. Configuration

+#### Get Tradera Credentials
+1. Register your application at Tradera's developer program
+2. Get your App ID, Service Key, and Public Key
+3. Set up callback URLs for authentication

+#### Set Environment Variables
-Create a `.env` file with your Tradera API credentials:
+Create a `.env` file with your credentials:

 ```bash
 # Required API credentials from Tradera developer program